Valley Spring Junior High

 *All arguments must have some sort of warrant.
 The warrant doesn’t have to be good or true

-I am currently a varsity debater, this past season was my novice year (1st year) in PF.
+I am currently a varsity debater in CX, my novice year was 22-23 (1st year) in PF.

 General